-Relapse should not be seen as a failure
+Relapse Should Not be Seen as a Failure

-It is important to understand that a person’s relapse does not mean that their treatment has failed.
+It is important to understand that a person’s relapse does not mean that treatment has failed.
 Since addiction is a chronic disease, there may be instances when a person’s symptoms reoccur, just like with other chronic diseases.
-Instead of seeing relapse as a failure, it is better for people to view relapse as a message that a person may need to reinitiate or adjust their treatment methods or try another treatment instead.
+Instead of seeing relapse as a failure, it is better for people to view relapse as a message that a person may need to reinitiate or adjust their treatment methods or try another type of treatment instead.

-Affleck also mentioned in his post I want my kids to know there is no shame in getting help when you need it, and to be the source of strength for anyone out there who needs help but is afraid to take the first step.
-He ended with, this was the first of many steps being taken towards a positive recovery.
+As Affleck stated in his 2017 post-relapse Facebook post, “I want my kids to know there is no shame in getting help when you need it, I have completed treatment for alcohol addiction; something I’ve dealt with in the past and will continue to confront.
+I want to live life to the fullest and be the best father I can be.
+I want my kids to know there is no shame in getting help when you need it, and to be a source of strength for anyone out there who needs help but is afraid to take the first step.
+I’m lucky to have the love of my family and friends, including my co-parent, Jen, who has supported me and cared for our kids as I’ve done the work I set out to do.
+This was the first of many steps being taken towards a positive recovery.”

-Get the help you need at The Dawn Alcohol Rehab Thailand
+Get The Help you Need at The Dawn Alcohol Rehab Thailand

 The Dawn offers affordable and effective treatment programmes that can help you or someone you love overcome alcohol and drug addiction.
 Our purpose built rehab and wellness centre has been designed to create an environment of personal growth, peace, and healing for those who are looking to make a change in their lives.
 Contact us today to receive a no obligations assessment and find out how we can help you.